guyllaumedemers/UE-AVVM/README.md

 ### Inventory Sample

 This GameFeature plugin is a sample plugin for supporting content gathering.
 Players, enemies and inanimate objects can all use this system to exchange, acquire and/or release content from under their authority.
 Implementation details are still in the earlier stage of development and have to be further polished.
-Abilities for consuming, equipping and/or dropping items are yet to be put in place.
-TBD!
+Abilities for consuming, equipping and/or dropping items are yet to be put in place. **Edit** : This system has recently been cleanup to allow backend information to populate player representation, and support initialization of ItemActors via GAS AttributeSet.

 ### Fencing Sample